Split Conformal Prediction under Data Contamination: Split Conformal Prediction under Data Contamination

 \end{example}

-\paragraph{Discussion} We note that the condition for over-coverage given in Equation \eqref{eq:over_mixture_cond} is weaker than the condition for under-coverage given in Equation \eqref{eq:undercvg_mixture_cond}; over-coverage requires only that $\Pi_1 \leq_{s.d} \Pi_2$, whereas under-coverage requires a stronger condition where a \say{margin} of dominance is needed that depends on both the sample size and the mixture proportion.
-This finding suggests that conformal prediction possesses some \say{inbuilt} robustness to large outliers, in that it will continue to provide coverage (albeit with inflated prediction set sizes) for any level of corruption, but there is no such guarantee when the outliers are small.
+The condition for over-coverage given in Equation \eqref{eq:over_mixture_cond} is weaker than the condition for under-coverage given in Equation \eqref{eq:undercvg_mixture_cond}; {over-coverage requires only stochastic dominance, i.e.\ $\Pi_1 \leq_{s.d} \Pi_2$, whereas under-coverage requires stochastic dominance with an additional margin that depends on both the sample size and the mixture proportion}.
+This finding suggests that conformal prediction possesses some \say{inbuilt} robustness to large outliers, {since it continues to provide valid coverage (albeit with inflated prediction set sizes) regardless of the corruption level}, but there is no such guarantee when the outliers are small.

-{In contrast to regression problems, in classification problems there is no natural ordering which could give rise to stochastic dominance arguments.
-In the next subsection we cover a model for classification under label noise in detail.}